2025 Fishing Information

 South Alaska Peninsula (Area M) salmon harvest estimates

 The annual June Area M fisheries are known for intercepting Western and Interior Alaska salmon migrating from the Gulf of Alaska to the Bering Sea.
 These are total numbers of salmon bycatch and not Kuskokwim-specific salmon.
 Over time, Western and Interior Alaska chum salmon have made up 18–57% of overall chum salmon landings in the Area M June fishery.
-Click here for the latest fishery harvest information.
+An unknown number of Western and Interior Alaska Chinook salmon are caught in these fisheries.

 This state fishery is managed by the Alaska Board of Fisheries and Alaska Department of Fish & Game.